Skip to main content

 Specify a flavor and load balancer type

-By default, if no annotation is provided, a load balancer of Basic with redundancy type is created.
+By default, if no annotation is specified, a load balancer is created of the Basic with redundancy type.

 To create a load balancer with a different type, use the annotation: